 Now we are aware of the potential consequences of ghost broking, the question we are asking is how can we protect ourselves against such scams?

-Be mindful about how you come into contact with the insurance company as some ghost brokers have been known to contact people via Whatsapp as this makes it more difficult for them to be traced.
+Be mindful about how you encounter the insurance company as some ghost brokers have been known to contact people via Whatsapp as this makes it more difficult for them to be traced.
 If you are being offered a ridiculously cheap insurance deal, it probably is too good to be true and this should be a red flag.
 An easy way to benchmark the price you have been given is to look on a comparison website.
 If the offer the ghost broker has given you is significantly cheaper than through the comparison site, it’s most probably fake and shouldn’t be trusted.

 How can I double check my insurance policy is legitimate?